How to make your album cover go viral!

 If you want the same quality artwork but 100% Free Cover Arts then Boost Collective is for you!

 I do recommend you at least check out Cover Art Matters though. :)

 only a High Definition album covers

 Having a high-resolution cover art is a must.

-This is because your cover art image can be used for multi-purposes like I’ve mentioned HERE in the article.
+This is because your cover art image can be used for multi-purposes as I’ve mentioned HERE in the article.

 What's the point of making a jaw-dropping good project only to crap on it with it a bad cover?

-Most distribution software has the optimal resolution at 3000 x 3000 pixels.
+Most distribution software has the optimal resolution of 3000 x 3000 pixels.

 The reason for such high standards for picture quality is that the cover art has different appearances based on the display.

 Please for the love of God, do not submit a landscape or portrait photo.